Pupil Committee Group

-Our school council for the academic year has been chosen, each class chooses one child to represent them through a democratic process.
-They meet regularly to discuss a variety of issues and they all greatly enjoy this important role and responsibility within our school.
+Our Pupil Committee Group for the academic year is yet to be chosen, each class chooses one child to represent them through a democratic process.
+They meet regularly to discuss ways they can fundraise for our school.

 Each year we support three national charitable causes, Children in Need, Sport Relief and Comic Relief.
 This helps raise lots of money and gives all pupils a chance to dress up, have fun and support these worthy causes.

 We also support The Rotary Shoebox Appeal at Christmas time by asking parents for donations and then packing nearly 50 boxes with essential items and goodies.
 Our photograph has even appeared in the Rotary Club newsletter some years!

 Year six pupils are offered training to become a Play Leader, to support the work of the Mid-Day Assistants who work with the younger children during lunch time.
 Here are their thoughts about ‘What is the Job of a Playleader?’ and ‘Why Does School Have Play Leaders?’ which they work on each year in their training session.
 Click on the image if you would like to make it larger.